pretix/pretix-docs/docs/topics/event-series.md

 The main benefits of an event series over several separate singular events are the following:

  - settings only have to be adjusted once and will apply to every single date in the series
- - customers can order tickets for multiple dates at the same time via the same shop
+ - customers can buy tickets for multiple dates in a single order

 We recommend creating an **event series** in use cases such as the following: